jneen/parsimmon/API.md

-Yields an object with `start`, `value`, and `end` keys, where `value` is the original value yielded by the parser, and `start` and `end` are are objects with a 0-based `offset` and 1-based `line` and `column` properties that represent the position in the stream that contained the parsed text.
+Yields an object with `start`, `value`, and `end` keys, where `value` is the original value yielded by the parser, and `start` and `end` are are objects with a 0-based `offset` and 1-based `line` and `column` properties that represent the position in the input that contained the parsed text.
 Works like this function:

 ```javascript